 These cards are slowly becoming more available to U.S. travelers.
 Check out CardHub.com for a list.

 What You Need to Know: The first thing you should do if you are traveling abroad with a credit card, even if you only plan to use it in case of an emergency, is to call the issuer and ask which fees will apply to your purchases, both in local currency and in U.S. dollars.
 We recommend calling before each trip, as these policies may change without notice.

-While you're on the phone, you'll also want to let your credit card issuer know when and where you will be traveling -- that way the sudden international activity on your account won't trigger your issuer's fraud alert system.
+While you're on the phone, let your credit card issuer know when and where you will be traveling -- that way the sudden international activity on your account won't trigger your issuer's fraud alert system.
 As a precaution, we recommend bringing two credit cards on your trip in case one stops working.
 Finally, get a phone number that you can use to call the company from overseas if your card is lost or stolen.
 (The 800 number on the back of your card typically will only work in the U.S. or Canada.)

 Some merchants (particularly in Europe) offer what's known as dynamic currency conversion, which means that they'll charge you in dollars rather than the local currency.
 Because some card issuers will waive the currency conversion fee if your overseas purchase is made in dollars, dynamic currency conversion could help you save a few coins.
 However, keep in mind you'll almost always get hit by a conversion fee from the merchant instead -- sometimes up to 5 percent -- so you may end up losing out on the deal.
 Be sure you know which fees apply to either option before deciding which currency to use.